rafaoncloud/video-streaming-service/setup.md

 $ npx create-react-app video-streaming-service
 ~~~

-We imported the reactstrap, a bootstrap library for react.js
+We imported the reactstrap, a bootstrap like for react.js

 https://reactstrap.github.io